[Noshiro City, Akita Prefecture] The cutting edge of rocket research begins in Noshiro City. "Noshiro Rocket Testing Site"

 • Admission fee: Free

-• *Planetarium admission fee: 340 yen for high school students and above, free for junior high school students and below.
+• * Planetarium admission fee: High school students and above: 340 yen, junior high school students and below: free

-• Closed: Mondays, the fourth Friday of the month (excluding holidays), the day after a holiday (Tuesday if it falls on a Saturday or Sunday), New Year's holidays
+• Closed: Mondays, the fourth Friday of every month (except public holidays), the day after a public holiday (Tuesday if the holiday falls on a Saturday or Sunday), and New Year's holidays

 Google Maps